rocket-pig/autobabytermux/README.md

 >It is worth noting that autobabytermux is a massively micro version of similar projects that typically require advanced dependencies such as numpy and pandas.
 Because autobabytermux is designed to run within Termux on a phone, it is much more lightweight and accessible.

+### Latest Updates:
+*May 6 2023*:
+The Q/A flow is now controlled by a delegator that steps thru the Q-O-T-A-F process, with re-prompts each time to keep the LLM on track.
+It is. so. much faster and more reliable than the previous way of attempting to parse entire return body!
+This way we arent _ever_ consuming or trying to handle hallucinations.

+The overall readability is also just incomparably superior to the previous code.
+I had ironed out all the necessary parts but it needed this refactoring and cleanup something fierce.

+It can now be run with a question (in quotes) as the first arg on command line.

+More settings at the top of the file as well for controlling output verbosity, API request limits etc.

+I'd call this '1.0' if that were my thing. w00t

 ### Usage: